home-assistant/home-assistant.io/source/_components/mychevy.markdown

 The architecture of the GM automotive networking imposes some limitations on the functionality of the component.

 The OnStar network link is very slow, and takes 1 - 3 minutes to get information back from the car.
-As such the `mychevy` component only polls every 30 minutes to not overwhelms that connection.
+As such the `mychevy` integration only polls every 30 minutes to not overwhelms that connection.

 The OnStar network (or more specifically the gateway used by the my.chevrolet website) appears to suffer more than most networks when the car is a) in a garage, and b) it's cold outside (like < 15 degrees F).
 One of the provided sensors is a status sensor which indicates if we got connectivity with the car on the last polling cycle or not.